rht5/gsmailer/README.md

 GSMailer is a production-ready Google Apps Script library that automates event-based email workflows directly from Google Sheets using Google Docs templates.

-It is designed for event organizers, NGOs, and teams who want to send personalized emails from Sheets easily and reliably.
+It is designed for event organisers, NGOs, and teams who want to easily and reliably send personalised emails from Sheets.

 ---